alfiyainamdar31/connectify/README.md

 # Connectify

+<a href="https://connectify-s816.onrender.com/">visit the link to see the project</a>

 Connectify is a video call application that allows users to connect and communicate through video conferencing.
 The platform is built using a Node.js backend and a React frontend, utilizing real-time communication features powered by Socket.io.

 ## Table of Contents